-D. Rule 37 (Discovery Sanctions)

-The new rule 37 overhauls subpart (e), which governs the failure to provide electronically stored information ("ESI").
+Rule 37 (Discovery Sanctions) The new Rule 37 overhauls subpart (e), which governs the failure to provide electronically stored information (ESI).

-The soon-to-be former rule 37(e) simply provided that absent exceptional circumstances a court could not impose sanctions for failing to provide ESI lost "as a result of the routine, good-faith operation of an electronic information system."
+The former Rule 37(e) simply provided that absent exceptional circumstances, a court could not impose sanctions for failing to provide ESI lost "as a result of the routine, good-faith operation of an electronic information system."
 Fed.
 R. Civ.
-P. 37(e) (effective until Dec.
-1, 2015).
+P. 37(e) (no longer effective).

-The new rule 37(e) provides guidance on what measures a court may employ "if electronically stored information that should have been preserved in the anticipation or conduct of litigation is lost because a party failed to take reasonable steps to preserve it, and it cannot be restored or replaced through additional discovery."
+The new Rule 37(e) provides guidance on what measures a court may employ "if electronically stored information that should have been preserved in the anticipation or conduct of litigation is lost because a party failed to take reasonable steps to preserve it, and it cannot be restored or replaced through additional discovery."
 Fed.
 R. Civ.
-P. 37(e) (effective Dec.
-1, 2015).
+P. 37(e).

 First, the court, "upon finding prejudice to another party from loss of the information, may order measures no greater than necessary to cure the prejudice."
 Fed.
 R. Civ.
-P. 37(e)(1) (effective Dec.
-1, 2015).
+P. 37(e)(1).

-As an alternative, the court, "upon finding that the party acted with the intent to deprive another party of the information's use in the litigation"-and only upon such a finding-may:

-- (A) presume that the lost information was unfavorable to the party; - (B) instruct the jury that it may or must presume the information was unfavorable to the party; or - (C) dismiss the action or enter a default judgment. - Id.
+As an alternative, the court, "upon finding that the party acted with the intent to deprive another party of the information's use in the litigation"-and only upon such a finding-may (1) presume that the lost information was unfavorable to the party, (2) instruct the jury that it may or must presume the information was unfavorable to the party, or (3) dismiss the action or enter a default judgment.
+Id.

 Thus, the new rule authorizes serious sanctions to remedy instances of spoliation where there was a duty to preserve.
 The new rule is based on the already-existing common-law duty to preserve evidence and is not an attempt to create a new duty to preserve.
 Advisory Comm.
 Note, 2015 Amendment.
 The rule is designed, however, to provide a uniform standard in federal court for the use of more serious measures when addressing failure to preserve ESI.
 Id.
 In this regard, the new rule rejects the position of the Second Circuit and other courts that have authorized the giving of an adverse-inference instruction on a finding of negligence or gross negligence.
 Id.
-Intent to deprive another party of the information is now indisputably a prerequisite to such an instruction.
-Rule 37(a) contains a minor amendment to reflect the common practice of producing documents, as opposed to just permitting inspection.
-See Fed.
-R. Civ.
-P. 37(a)(3)(B)(iv) (effective Dec.
-1, 2015).
+Intent to deprive another party of the information is now indisputably a prerequisite to such an instruction.4